Antarctica1210/social-media-project/README.md

 ## Introduction

-This is a Instargam-like social media app, allowing users add posts, add like and comments to the posts.
+This is a Instargam-like social media app for practice.
+It allowing users add posts, add like and comments to the posts.
 Users can also follow, unfollow others.
 Basic functions include register, login and update personal information.

 ## technical stacks